alexeykuz-sys/MyRecipe-MS3/README.md

 - **Landing Page**

 Once website loaded, user sees the hero image, underneath which there is search section and then all recipes section.
-Search section allows user to search recipes.
+Search section allow user to search recipes.
 I input a word in search and pressed search.
-If such word exist in recipes, the recipe will be shown on the screen underneath.
+If such word exist in recipes, the recipe will be shown n the ceen underneath.
 The search word remains seen in search form.
 I have to press reset button to reset page to all recipes.
 I can also sort recipes by Breakfast, Lunch and Dinner.
-I pressed each button and achieved desired results Each recipe card has image, recipe name, people served and time to cook.
+I pressed each button and achieved desired results Each recipe card has imae, recipe name, people served and time to cook.
 Each recipe card is clickable and give access to full recipe page with detailed cooking instructions.

 -**Single Recipe Page(Get_Recipe)**

 The single recipe page gives all user access to the recipe ingredients and method of cooking.
-In addition, only logged in users have access to Edit and Delete functions.
+In addition, access to Edit and Delete functions.
 I checked that these functions appear only for logged in users.
  I checked that Edit buttons opens the edit page, where user can edit all recipe fields and save recipe.
  I checked that delete button, triggers modal with delete or cancel options.
 Cancel button hides modal and Delete button reconfirms deletion and delete recipe from the database.